Weilando/bachelor_playground/README.md

 Original plots have solid lines and random plots dotted lines, but corresponding lines (e.g. the same level of sparsity) have the same colors.
 Baseline plots have dashed lines.

+It is possible to plot equal histories at early-stop for several networks.
+Simply call the function with the same axes-object for each history to plot.
+You should set the argument `setup_ax` to False until the last plot to have a complete legend and correct grids.

 ## Tests
 There are many unit and integration tests which cover correct experiment setup, execution and evaluation.
 They also indicate if the Python environment provides all necessary packages.